- Other versions of this document

 2. Scope of Application

-b) In case of contradictions between this DPA and the provisions of other agreements, in particular the Main Agreement, the provisions of this DPA prevail.
+2.1.
+Except as provided by this DPA, the Main Agreement remains unchanged and in full force and effect.
 The provisions of the Standard Contractual Clauses attached in Schedule 3 prevail, where applicable, over this DPA to the extent of any discrepancy between the two.

-b) As between the parties, Customer is and remains the owner of Customer Data and the holder of all rights relating to Customer Data.
+3.3.
+As between the Parties, Customer is and remains the owner of Customer Personal Data and the holder of all rights relating to Customer Personal Data.

 6. Security of Processing

-a) Contentful takes appropriate technical and organizational measures to ensure a suitable level of protection for Customer Data corresponding to the risk of the respective data processing.
-This must be in consideration of the state of the art, implementation costs and the type, scope, circumstances, and aims of the processing as well as the varying likelihood and severity of risk to the rights and freedoms of data subjects.
+6.1.
+Contentful takes appropriate technical and organizational measures to ensure an adequate level of protection for Customer Personal Data corresponding to the risk of the respective Processing.
+Such measures are in consideration of the state of the art, implementation costs and the type, scope, circumstances, and aims of the Processing as well as the varying likelihood and severity of risk to the rights and freedoms of Data Subjects.

-b) Customer has assessed the security measures offered by Contentful to meet the standards required by applicable data protection and privacy laws as at the effective date hereof.
-Such technical and organizational measures are specified in Schedule 2 to this DPA and/or in the Main Agreement and Contentful will maintain those (or effectively similar) measures during the term.
+6.2.
+Customer has assessed the security measures offered by Contentful to meet the standards required by Data Protection Laws as of the Effective Date.
+Such technical and organizational measures are specified in Schedule 2 to this DPA and/or in the Main Agreement and Contentful will maintain those (or effectively similar) measures during the term of the Main Agreement.

-a) Customer hereby authorizes Contentful to appoint sub-processors in accordance with this section.
+7.1.
+Customer hereby authorizes Contentful to appoint Sub-processors in accordance with this section.

-b) Contentful can continue using those sub-processors already engaged by Contentful as at the date of this DPA, subject to Contentful meeting the obligations set out in this section.
+7.2.
+Contentful can continue using those Sub-processors already engaged by Contentful as of the Effective Date and that are listed at https://www.contentful.com/legal/privacy-at-contentful/sub-processors/ (“Sub-processor Site”), subject to Contentful meeting the obligations set out in this section.

-d) If Contentful engages sub-processors, Contentful (i) remains liable under this DPA for the acts and omissions of sub-processors and (ii) will enter into written agreements with such sub-processors containing data protection obligations not less protective than those in this DPA to the extent applicable to the nature of the Services provided by such subprocessor.
+7.4.
+Contentful (i) remains liable under this DPA for the acts and omissions of Sub-processors and (ii) will enter into written agreements with such Sub-processors containing data protection obligations not less protective than those in this DPA, and including Standard Contractual Clauses, to the extent applicable to the nature of the services provided by such Sub-processor.

-d) If a data subject has a right to data portability with respect to Customer Data, Contentful will ensure that Customer can obtain such data in a structured, common and machine-readable format.
+8.2.
+If a Data Subject has a right to data portability with respect to Customer Personal Data, Contentful will ensure that Customer can obtain such data in a structured, common and machine-readable format.